ethers-io/ethers.js/packages/wallet/README.md

 Ethereum Wallet
 ===============

-This sub-module is part of the [ethers project](https://github.com/ethers-io/ethers.js).
+This sub-module is part of the [hethers project](https://github.com/hashgraph/hethers.js).
+It is a fork of the original [ethers project](https://github.com/ethers-io/ethers.js) sub-module.

 It contains the class to manage a private key and signing for a standard externally-owned account.

 For more information, see the [documentation](https://docs.ethers.io/v5/api/signer/#Wallet).
+TODO Docs

 Importing
 ---------

-Most users will prefer to use the [umbrella package](https://www.npmjs.com/package/ethers), but for those with more specific needs, individual components can be imported.
+Most users will prefer to use the [umbrella package](https://www.npmjs.com/package/@hashgraph/hethers), but for those with more specific needs, individual components can be imported.

 ```javascript